vtempest/DisasterAid.ai/chat-ui/README.md

 These variables will enable the openID sign-in modal for users.

-### Trusted header authentication

-You can set the env variable `TRUSTED_EMAIL_HEADER` to point to the header that contains the user's email address.
-This will allow you to authenticate users from the header.
-This setup is usually combined with a proxy that will be in front of chat-ui and will handle the auth and set the header.

-> [!WARNING]
-> Make sure to only allow requests to chat-ui through your proxy which handles authentication, otherwise users could authenticate as anyone by setting the header manually!
-Only set this up if you understand the implications and know how to do it correctly.

-Here is a list of header names for common auth providers:

-- Tailscale Serve: `Tailscale-User-Login`
-- Cloudflare Access: `Cf-Access-Authenticated-User-Email`
-- oauth2-proxy: `X-Forwarded-Email`

 ### Theming

 You can use a few environment variables to customize the look and feel of chat-ui.
 These are by default: